MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD12_LAB_MANUAL.md

     click **OK**.
 9. In Solution Explorer, expand **Grades.Utilities**, and then double-click **IncludeInReport.cs**.
 10. On the **View** menu, click **Task List**.
-11. In the **Task List** window, in the **Categories** list, click **Comments**.
-12. Double-click the **TODO: Exercise 1: Task 1a: Specify that IncludeInReportAttribute is an attribute class** task.
+11. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1a: Specify that IncludeInReportAttribute is an attribute class** task.
-13. In the code editor, below the comment, click at the end of the public **public class IncludeInReportAttribute** code, and then type the following code:
+12. In the code editor, below the comment, click at the end of the public **public class IncludeInReportAttribute** code, and then type the following code:
     ```cs
     : Attribute
     ```
-14. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1b: Specify the possible targets to which the IncludeInReport attribute can be applied** task.
+13. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1b: Specify the possible targets to which the IncludeInReport attribute can be applied** task.
-15. In the code editor, click in the blank line below the comment, and then type the following code:
+14. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     [AttributeUsage(AttributeTargets.Field | AttributeTargets.Property, AllowMultiple   = false)]
     ```
-16. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1c: Define a private field to hold the value of the attribute** task.
+15. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1c: Define a private field to hold the value of the attribute** task.
-17. In the code editor, click in the blank line below the comment, and then type the following code:
+16. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     private bool _include;
     ```
-18. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1d: Add public properties that specify how an included item should be formatted** task.
+17. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1d: Add public properties that specify how an included item should be formatted** task.
-19. In the code editor, click in the blank line below the comment, and then type the following code:
+18. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     public bool Underline { get; set; }
     public bool Bold { get; set; }
     ```
-20. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1e: Add a public property that specifies a label (if any) for the item** task.
+19. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1e: Add a public property that specifies a label (if any) for the item** task.
-21. In the code editor, click in the blank line below the comment, and then type the following code:
+20. In the code editor, click in the blank line below the comment, and then type the following code:
     ```cs
     public string Label { get; set; }
     ```
-22. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1f: Define constructors** task.
+21. In the **Task List** window, double-click the **TODO: Exercise 1: Task 1f: Define constructors** task.
-23. In the code editor, click at the end of the comment, press Enter, and then type the following code:
+22. In the code editor, click at the end of the comment, press Enter, and then type the following code:
     ```cs
     public IncludeInReportAttribute()
     {